aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XAML via .NET" h2=".NET API to Export PS to XAML on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render PS to XAML in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform PS file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to XAML.
+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render PS to XAML in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the PS file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to XAML.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool that enables you to quickly and easily convert PS files to PPTX.
+It is a comprehensive library that provides a wide range of features, such as the ability to convert multiple PS files to PPTX in a single operation, the ability to preserve the original formatting of the PS file, and the ability to convert encrypted PS files.

+The Presentation Processing API, Aspose.Slides for .NET, is a powerful tool that enables you to quickly and easily convert PPTX to XAML.
+It is a comprehensive library that provides a wide range of features, such as the ability to convert multiple PPTX files to XAML in a single operation, the ability to preserve the original formatting of the PPTX file, and the ability to convert encrypted PPTX files.

+By using Aspose.Total for .NET, you can easily Render PS to XAML in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, enables you to quickly and easily convert PS files to PPTX, and the Presentation Processing API, Aspose.Slides for .NET, enables you to quickly and easily convert PPTX to XAML.
+With Aspose.Total for .NET, you can easily and quickly convert PS files to XAML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}